Blinko

 3. Tag by accommodation and activity type

-Hotel stays, campground options, group activities versus free time — tag it so members can plan their own days around the group schedule.
+Tag hotel stays, campground options, and group activities versus free time, so members can plan their own days around the group schedule.

 4. Share with every officer coordinating the trip